ShuvoSahaRoy/Journey-with-Flask-microwebframe/readme.md

-This folder contains all my flask projects that I have used to learn flask.
+This folder contains all of my flask projects that I have used to learn flask.